 Canmore’s fantastic rivers and lakes are ideal for canoeing and kayaking, whitewater rafting and SUPing.
-(We were guided by Brandon, operator of Bow Valley Stand Up Paddleboarding.)
+(We were guided by Brandon, operator of Bow Valley SUP//Surf Shop .)
 You can also cast a line in river or lake—with or without a fishing guide—or cut a hole in the ice and drop in your lure.

 No matter the outdoor activity—whether hiking, climbing, mountain biking, quad-biking or backpacking—always tell someone where you’re heading and when you expect to return.
 Stick to marked trails, take plenty of water and other supplies, even if only planning to be out for a short time, and pay close attention to all wildlife warnings, particularly bears and cougars.